littlelines/media_embed/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## TODO
-+ Support Soundcloud and other podcasts
 + Continue to build regex/template matchers for any other embeddable media
 + Update README to indicate usage outside of Rails/allow usage outside of Rails
 + Allow embed options